vknabel/lithia/stdlib/lists.md

 _func_ `isEmpty list`

+True if the given list is Nil.
+Otherwise False.

 ## map

 _func_ `map transform, list`

+Transforms the list values, while keeping their order.

 ## prependList

 _func_ `prependList prefix, postfix`

+Prepends a given prefix with another postfix list.

 ## pure

 _func_ `pure value`

+Creates a list with one single element.

 ## reduce